DarshanKarade/Space-Weight-Calculator/README.md

 # Space-Weight-Calculator

-is a simple JavaScript application that allows users to calculate their weight on different planets, including the Moon, based on Earth's gravity.
-By inputting their Earth weight, the app provides the corresponding weight on other celestial bodies.
+This JavaScript project allows users to input their weight on Earth and calculate their equivalent weight on other planets in our solar system.
+The application utilizes the different gravitational forces of each planet to determine the user's weight across various celestial bodies.
+It's an interactive tool that not only showcases JavaScript's capabilities in handling calculations and user input but also provides an educational experience about gravity and its effects on weight.